 Computer Science & Information Technology Courses

-Course: CS/ITE 452 Senior Software Engineering Project & AR 450 Art Internship (not displayed)
+Course: CS/ITE 452 Senior Software Engineering Project

 EL Category: Community Engagement

-Contact: Prof. Katia Maxwell
+Contact: Dr. Katia Maxwell

 Psychology Courses